AthenaDecisionSystems/athena-owl-demos/IBU-insurance-demo/deployment/k8s/README.md

 ```sh
 kubectl get  ns
 ```
+The `ibu` namespace is the one used for the demonstration.

 ## Postgres deployment

-For production deployment, it may be relevant to consider using a managed services to deploy postgresql, like AWS RDS.
+For production deployment, it may be relevant to consider using a managed services to deploy Postgresql, like AWS RDS or [Scaleway managed database](https://www.scaleway.com/en/database/).
 In the current approach, we deploy Postgresql on k8s using an Operator.
 Operator automates the deployment and keeps it over time according to the specifications defined in the Customer Resource Definitions.

 CloudNativePG has been designed by Postgres experts with Kubernetes administrators in mind.
 We recommend reading [this Postgres k8s operator introduction](https://github.com/cloudnative-pg/cloudnative-pg), you will find some good content about the value of this operator.